cburgmer/deniz/README.rst

 Deniz is a simple RDF browser written in Javascript.

-Currently by default dbpedia.org is used as a RDF store back-end.
+You can use any SPARQL protocol (http://www.w3.org/TR/rdf-sparql-protocol/) compatible SPARQL service as back-end.

 Example
 =======